a00908270/masterthesis/thesis.md

 #### Master Components

-##### Etcd
+##### etcd

-TODO The etcd project, developed by the CoreOS team, is a lightweight distributed key-value store that can be distributed across multiple nodes.
-Kubernetes uses etcd to store configuration data that can be used by each of the nodes in the cluster.
-This can be used for service discovery and represents the state of the cluster that each component can reference to configure or reconfigure themselves.
-By providing a simple HTTP/JSON API, the interface for setting or retrieving values is very straight forward.
-Like most other components in the control plane, etcd can be configured on a single master server or, in production scenarios, distributed among a number of machines.
-The only requirement is that it be network accessible to each of the Kubernetes machines.
+etcd is a key-value store, accessible by a HTTP/JSON API,  which can be distributed across multiple nodes and is used by Kubernetes to store configuration data, which needs to be accessible across nodes deployed in the cluster.
+Is is essential for service discovery and to describe the state of the cluster, among other things. \cite{kub_intro}

 ##### kube-apiserver